microsoft/language-server-protocol/protocol.md

 #### <a name="textDocument_codeAction"></a>Code Action Request

 The code action request is sent from the client to the server to compute commands for a given text document and range.
-The request is triggered when the user moves the cursor into a problem marker in the editor or presses the lightbulb associated with a marker.
+These commands are typically code fixes to either fix problems or to beautify/refactor code.

 _Request_:
 * method: 'textDocument/codeAction'